 By Karen A. Soukiasian

-Small Dog Syndrome is also amusingly referred to as “The Napoleon Complex.”
-In your dog’s head, YOU are not the boss of them!
-Even though you may need a magnifying glass to see him or her, they are the absolute and unchallenged sovereigns of their empire, thanks to you.
+Even though you may need a magnifying glass to see the dog, they have become they are the absolute and unchallenged sovereigns of their empire, thanks to you.

 You are not doing your dog any favors, by allowing inappropriate behavior.
 Sadly what often happens is, the situation gets so out of control, that the dog is surrendered to a shelter.
 Since they will be hard to place in a new home because of behavioral problems, they are frequently among the first to be euthanized.

 So, before that happens with your dog, let’s take a look at the problem, the source, and the remedy.

 Dogs are social animals.
 They have survived for thousands of years, because of it.
 Most likely, your dog was taught doggie manners when they were a pup, by their littermates and their mom.
 They learned each member of a pack has their place within that group.
 Being adorable did not matter!

 Dogs are inherently programmed to follow the leader of their pack without question.
 They perceive you and their family as their pack.

 In homes without fair, firm and consistent leadership from the human members of the pack, there is anarchy!
 Because you did not reinforce pack status by keeping your dog at the bottom of the pack, your microscopic canine now has transformed into a merciless terrorist.

 The roles are reversed…your dog rules the house and the pack!
 You are merely there to tirelessly serve them.